-In order to be eligible to apply for the Liverpool Scholars Programme students must meet all of the following criteria:
+To be eligible to apply for the Liverpool Scholars programme, you must meet all of the following criteria:

-- Have achieved at least five grade A*–B (9–6) at GCSE (or equivalent, eg GNVQ, BTEC certificate); if this does not include English Language and Mathematics you must have achieved at least a grade C (4) in these subjects†
+- Have achieved, ideally, at least five grade 9-6 (A*–B) at GCSE (or equivalent, e.g. GNVQ, BTEC certificate); if this does not include English Language and Mathematics you must have achieved at least a grade 4 (C) in these subjects1

-- Be a Home/EU registered student or expect to be by the time they apply for higher education.
+- Be a ‘Home’ (UK) registered student or expect to be by the time you apply for higher education.

 - Come from a home where neither parent attended university in the UK or abroad.
-(If one or more parent is currently studying their first degree, or graduated from their first degree within the last five years, an application will still be considered)
+(If one or more parent is currently studying their first degree, or graduated from their first degree within the last five years, an application will be considered eligible for this criteria)

 - Be in receipt of or entitled to discretionary payments/16-19 bursary/Pupil Premium at school/college